Brucella canis: Transmission

+B. canis is commonly transmitted during sexual intercourse, as well as physical contact with infected bodily fluids.
 B. canis is passed through contact with fluids from the mucous membranes of the genitals (semen and vaginal discharge), eyes, and oronasal cavities.
-This contact can occur during sexual activity as well as other daily grooming and social interactions.
+The highest bacterial loads of B. canis are found in the genital secretions of dogs infected with the bacteria.
+Contact can occur during sexual activity as well as other daily grooming and social interactions.
+Though dog-to-dog transmission is most commonly during breeding, it can also happen after contact with uterine discharge, semen, and aborted material.

 High levels of B. canis exist in these secretions in the six weeks following abortion in females, and around six to eight weeks following infection in males.
 Lower levels of B. canis still remain in the semen of infected males for two years following infection, which can serve as a large source of transmission to other dogs.
+Offspring of infected females can be infected with B. canis through intrauterine vertical transmission or via drinking the milk of the infected female.